 CCD works with international NGOs to address weaknesses in humanitarian cash delivery programming using collaboration approaches.
-The objectives below help CCD provide NGOs with the structural capabilities they need to be scalable, predictable, and adaptable within their context.
+The principles below guides everything the CCD does and how it supports NGOs with the structural capabilities they need to be scalable, predictable, and adaptable within their context.

 Our hope is that by encouraging our members to become interoperable that we can reduce barriers to collaboration.